Andy Lapthorne: Wheelchair tennis career

-Lapthorne took up the sport full-time in 2005 after playing at a sports camp for people in wheelchairs.
+Lapthorne took up wheelchair tennis full-time in 2005 after playing at a sports camp for people in wheelchairs.
 He was spotted by coaches from the Tennis Federation, and became a professional player.
 In 2008, he registered in the quad division and in his first quad tournament he reached the semi-final of the 2008 Nottingham Indoor event.
 In 2009 he reached the finals of his first tournaments including defeating Johan Andersson, who was the silver medallist at the 2008 Summer Paralympics, in the quarter finals of the Florida Open.

-Lapthorne began teaming up with Peter Norfolk, to compete in the quad doubles.
+Lapthorne began teaming up with Peter Norfolk of Great Britain, to compete in the quad doubles.
 They appeared at the Florida Open in 2009 for the first time, and defeated the reigning Olympic champions in the first round before going on to win the tournament.
 Lapthorne won his first singles title during the same year, at the Wroclaw Cup, and also won the singles title at Prague Cup Czech Indoor resulting in completing his first full season as a quad player ranked ninth in the world.

 In 2010, Lapthorne won both the Melbourne Open singles titles and doubles alongside Norfolk.
 He reached the final of the Sydney Open and regularly appeared in the quarter finals of the year's Super Series tournaments.
 His world ranking in 2010 improved to number six, and he won the end of season Camozzi Doubles Masters, teaming with Norfolk once more.
 In 2011, he appeared at a Grand Slam for the first time, winning the doubles tournament with Norfolk which increased their ranking to number one in the world.
-It was the first occasion that an all British pair had won a quad doubles grand slam, as the duo defeated David Wagner and Nick Taylor by 6–3, 6–3, to win the title.
-It marked the fourth victory that Lapthorne and Norfolk had made during the previous two seasons over Wagner and Taylor, who are the reigning Paralympics champions.
+It was the first occasion that an all-British pair had won a quad doubles grand slam, as the duo defeated David Wagner and Nick Taylor to win the title.
+It marked the fourth victory that Lapthorne and Norfolk had during the previous two seasons over Wagner and Taylor, the reigning Paralympics champions.
 They retained the title a year later.